SAFE Note Guide: Breaking Down Pre-Money and Post-Money SAFEs and Helping You Choose Which is Right for Your Business

 If pre-money is how much the company is worth before investments, then post-money is how much the company is worth after it receives the money and investments.

-A post-money SAFE gives the investor a better idea of how much ownership percentage they will eventually have.
-Investors often favor a post-money SAFE because it clearly outlines the exact ownership percentage they are receiving in exchange for their investment.
+A post-money SAFE note gives the investor a better idea of how much ownership percentage they will eventually have.
+Investors often favor a post-money SAFE note because it clearly outlines the exact ownership percentage they are receiving in exchange for their investment.

 This type of SAFE is different from pre-money versions as it includes all shares issued when converted, giving investors an accurate representation of how much equity they will receive with each conversion.